 You’ll also want to check out this guide to keeping your iPhone within acceptable operating temperatures.
 This will come in handy if you often use your iPhone in hot environments.

-If nothing above works, and you can’t wait for the next version of iOS 16 and/or you don’t get a working solution from Apple customer service, you can try downgrading back to the previous version of iOS 16 if the option is available.
+If nothing above works, and you can’t wait for Apple to push the next version of iOS 17 and/or you don’t get a working solution from Apple customer service, you can try downgrading back to the previous version of iOS if the option is available.
 This could help improve your phone’s performance.

 If you don’t know how to downgrade an iPhone’s software, take a look at our walkthrough.